 La Tavernaire – All Vegan

 As we walked up to the all-vegan La Tavernaire, the place was surrounded by a crowd happily drinking and smoking on the characteristic high tables stationed outside Spanish bars.
 There were no available spots, so we slipped inside and after chatting with the friendly bartender, ordered a couple of baby beers along with papas en mojo (a potato dish from the Canary Islands) and veggie moussaka, and sat down at one of the dark wooden tables by the bar.
 Unfortunately, we were a bit disappointed by the food, but the atmosphere was just as we like it – divey and punky.
 We recommend it for a drink and a hang but maybe not the food.
 We have heard they do a good vegan paella occasionally, so if you’re there when that happens, be sure to snatch it up and report back!
 Note: cash only.

-Our second stop our self-made Valencia vegan tapas tour was at El Deslunao.
-Walking in, it feels like a jazz bar, and indeed they do have jazz one night a week (pretty sure it’s a Tuesday).
-Everyone was sitting outside on the terrace so we were the only ones inside.
+Our second stop our self-made vegan Valencia tapas tour was at El Deslunao.
+Walking in, it feels like a jazz bar, and indeed they do have jazz one night a week (Tuesday but double check before you go as it’s subject to change).
+Everyone was sitting outside on the terrace, so we were the only ones inside.
 We tried their chickpea croquetas which were delicious and unique.
 While the place is not all vegan, they have a number of vegan options on their menu and came recommended to us by other vegan bloggers.

 Guía Vegana de Valencia – Spanish language website detailing all of the vegan restaurants in Valencia and more.

-Unhealthy Vegan Guide to Valencia – For your junk food fix!
+Unhealthy Vegan Guide to Valencia – For your vegan Valencia junk food fix!